 Traditional myopic LASIK patterns tend to induce spherical aberration; the higher the degree of correction, the greater the induction of this optical error.
 During the day, the pupil size tends to limit the effect of spherical aberration, since peripheral light rays are blocked.
 At night, as the pupil enlarges in dark or scotopic conditions, these light rays enter the eye and can create a blurred focal point and secondary images.

 Wavefront maps are commonly displayed as 2-dimensional maps.
 Just as interpretation of corneal topography has been greatly aided by the use of color maps, so too has wavefront mapping.
-The color green indicates minimal wavefront distortion from the ideal, while blue is characteristic of myopic wavefronts and red is characteristic of hyperopic wavefront errors.
+The color green indicates minimal wavefront distortion from the ideal, whereas blue is characteristic of myopic wavefronts and red is characteristic of hyperopic wavefront errors.

 Remember that wavefront maps are a 2-dimensional attempt to display 3-dimensional shapes.
 See the images below.